-Many of us are familiar with a cyclone, but few observers know or even heard of an anticyclone.
+Many readers will be familiar with a cyclone, but few observers know or never heard of an anticyclone.
 In this article, we take a closer look at cyclones and anticyclones, as well as the differences between them.

 A cyclone is an air mass circulating a low-pressure system, rotating counterclockwise in the Northern and clockwise in the Southern Hemisphere.
 An anticyclone is an air mass circulating a high-pressure system, rotating clockwise in the Northern and counterclockwise in the Southern Hemisphere.